 Roofing including roof space

 Repair category 2

 Notes Flat roof coverings have a limited life and will require regular and ongoing maintenance with a higher than average maintenance cost.
-We recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.
-Roof decks were viewed from street level only.
+We recommend a precautionary check of the roof including roof void areas is undertaken prior to purchase, especially after adverse weather conditions.
+Any checks should be undertaken by a qualified roofing contractor who can provided further advice on any necessary remedial/maintenance works required.

 Rainwater fittings Repair category 2 Notes Sections of the rainwater fittings were noted to be weathered and corroded.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Gutters require to be cleared of vegetation and debris in the short term and on a regular basis.

 Main walls

 Repair category 2

 Notes Weathered and damaged masonry noted.
-Future upgrading works should be anticipated and carried out in accordance with good maintenance practice.
+Due to the age and style of construction ongoing maintenance and upgrading works should be anticipated to the external fabric and carried out in accordance with good maintenance practice.